elias-pschernig/teacher/readme.txt

 While I absolutely hate that rule, I did implement it.
-First of all the game starts with the most obnoxious, clipped buzzer sound ever... but since it stops by itself to comply to the rules, the classroom will steadily get more and more noisy until you tell them to be quiet.
+First of all the game starts with the most obnoxious, clipped buzzer sound ever... but since it stops by itself, to comply to the rules the classroom will steadily get more and more noisy until you tell them to be quiet.

 _______________________